 Well, don’t worry, because there are ways around this.
 And one of my favorites is keeping yourself busy.
 When you fill your day with activity, you shift your focus away from the negative experience and onto other positive things instead.

-So make plans with friends, book a weekend getaway (or staycation), make a list of things to do around your house etc. Staying busy and productive might just provide the relief you need to lift your spirits and stop feeling down.
+So make plans with friends, book a weekend getaway (or staycation), make a list of things to do around your house etc. Getting active and shifting your focus might just provide the relief you need to lift your spirits and stop feeling down.

 Looking for some fun ideas?
 Check out these suggestions: